Diseases & Conditions

 Although doctors can often diagnose hemangiomas based on medical history and physical examination alone, imaging tests can be helpful.

 Magnetic resonance imaging (MRI) scans.
 These scans can create clear images of soft structures like a hemangioma.
-Hemangiomas in an MRI scan are often described as a "bag of worms."
+Hemangiomas in an MRI scan are often described as a "bag of worms" due to the way the blood vessels pack around one another.

 Angiogram.
 In this test, dye is injected into the surrounding blood stream making the hemangioma show up in an x-ray image.

 Biopsy.
-It may be difficult to distinguish hemangiomas from other tumors, and a biopsy is sometimes necessary to confirm a diagnosis of hemangioma.
+At times, it may be difficult to distinguish hemangiomas from other tumors, and a biopsy is sometimes necessary to confirm a diagnosis of hemangioma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Looking at the tissue under a microscope may be the best way to tell if the tumor is indeed a hemangioma and what sub-type it is.
+Looking at the tissue under a microscope may be the best way to tell if the tumor is indeed a hemangioma and what subtype it is.

 During the biopsy, your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
 Biopsies can also be performed as a small operation.